department-of-veterans-affairs/vets-api-clients/test_accounts/health_test_accounts.md

 # Sandbox Test Accounts for Health APIs

 **Veteran Health** test users have a variety of synthetic health records attached to them and can be used to test the [Veteran Health API](https://developer.va.gov/explore/health/docs/fhir?version=current).
-A small subset of these can also be used for testing the [Clinical Health API](https://developer.va.gov/explore/health/docs/clinical_health?version=current)
+A small subset of these users can also be used for testing the [Clinical Health API](https://developer.va.gov/explore/health/docs/clinical_health?version=current).

 Use these test accounts to log into the ID.me sandbox environment that is connected to sandbox-api.va.gov.
 When signing in with a test account, Step 2 will ask how you want to receive an authentication code.
 Click "continue" for the verification to be automatically populated in Step 3.